-Scotland: St. Andrews
+Scotland: St Andrews

-The University of St. Andrews is located in the city of St. Andrews.The city of St. Andrews is small, with a population of 16,000 and the University has 6,000 faculty and students, which means an average of 1 in 3 of the people you see in shops or on the streets will in some way be connected to the University.
+The University of St Andrews is located in the city of St Andrews.
+Founded in 1411, St Andrews is the oldest university in Scotland.The city of St Andrews is small, with a population of 16,000 and the University has 6,000 faculty and students, which means an average of 1 in 3 of the people you see in shops or on the streets will in some way be connected to the University.
 Local and University events in the town blend to offer a rich cultural and social life for students and townspeople alike.
 The antiquity of the city and the university means wonderful old buildings, city walls, shops, and houses of stone, with a street plan with is still medieval.
 Many students use bicycles as a convenient way of getting around the town but all areas of the university are within easy walking distance of one another.

-University of St. Andrews will provide housing.
+University of St Andrews will provide housing.
 Students will be housed in residence halls with the majority of study bedrooms having wash basins and the bathroom facilities being shared.
 Each hall is equipped with common areas such as: cooking facilities, laundry facilities, libraries, and lounge areas.